A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

-This chapter provides an overview of the material required to prove Theorem~\ref{theo:main}, so its organization is rather close to that of the whole document.
-The goal here is to give the reader a global view and understanding of the objects and properties that are used before entering into the details of the next chapters.
+This paper is accompanied by an electronic appendix.
+The goal of the main text is to give the reader a global view and understanding of the objects and properties that are used; most proofs are postponed to the appendix.
+Sections in the main text are indexed as 1, 2, \dots; sections in the appendix as A, B, \dots

-We start with a short section of notation and background definitions; in particular, we introduce the notions of polar varieties and fibers that will play a crucial role in our algorithm.
-This material is expanded in Chapter~\ref{sec:preliminaries}.

-The next section states some geometric properties of these objects, which allow us to give an abstract version of our algorithm, where data representation is not discussed yet; these properties are proved in Chapters~\ref{sec:chartsatlas} and~\ref{chap:finitenessproperties}, using results established in Chapter~\ref{sec:geometry_critical}.
-The abstract algorithm which is given below is discussed in detail in Chapter~\ref{ssec:abstractalgo}.
+We start with a short section of notation and background definitions.
+In Section~\ref{sec:dim:smooth:finite}, we introduce the notions of polar varieties and fibers that will play a crucial role in our algorithm.
+Geometric properties of polar varieties and fibers allow us to give an abstract version of our algorithm in Section~\ref{ssec:abstractalgo}, where data representation is not discussed yet.

-We then introduce a construction based on Lagrange systems to represent all intermediate data (as the more standard techniques using minors of Jacobian matrices to describe polar varieties do not lead to acceptable complexity results), from which the final form of our algorithm follows.
+We then introduce in Section~\ref{sec:GLS} a construction based on Lagrange systems, that we call generalized Lagrange system, to represent all intermediate data (as the more standard techniques using minors of Jacobian matrices to describe polar varieties do not lead to acceptable complexity results), from which the final form of our algorithm follows.

-Generalized Lagrange systems and their elementary properties are studied in Chapter~\ref{chap:lagrange}, and their connection with polar varieties and fibers is studied in Chapter~\ref{chapter:constructions}.
-The final algorithm is given in Chapter~\ref{chap:main:algo}.
-Its complexity analysis is done in Chapter~\ref{chap:main:sec:complexite}; it requires complexity estimates of a variant of the geometric resolution algorithm given in~\cite{GiLeSa01}, which is described in Chapter \ref{chap:posso}, and its specialization to multi-homogeneous system and generalized Lagrange systems given in Chapter~\ref{chap:solvelagrange}.